-Not since Anders Breivik has there been a more public trial in Scandinavia.
-The fall of Danish inventor and minor celebrity Peter Madsen has fascinated an entire nation.
-Now, after eleven days, a verdict has been passed: Madsen is guilty of the murder of Swedish journalist Kim Wall.
+Not since Anders Breivik has there been a more documented trial in Scandinavia.
+The fall of Danish inventor Peter Madsen has fascinated the world.
+Now, after eleven days, a verdict has been passed: Madsen is guilty of the murder of Kim Wall…

 Who is Peter Madsen?